Polymath-Saksh/deepfake/README.md

 - The model trained is then deployed onto Hugging Face Model Hub for public use.
 The model is available for use at: [DeepFake Image Detection Model](https://huggingface.co/sakshamkr1/deepfake_vit)

-### Development of a Web Application for DeepFake Image Detection

-- A Django based Web Application is developed for the detection of DeepFake Images.
-The Web Application uses the model deployed on Hugging Face Model Hub for the detection of DeepFake Images.

 ## Model Statistics

 - Achieved an accuracy of 97% on the Testing Set.